 - identify all isolation points

-- isolate all energy sources.
-In the case of electrical equipment ‘whole current isolation’, such as the main isolator, should be used instead of ‘control isolation’ by way of the stop button on a control panel
+- in the case of electrical equipment ‘whole current isolation’, such as the main isolator, should be used instead of ‘control isolation’ by way of the stop button on a control panel

 - control or de-energise all stored energy

-- lock-out all isolation points, using padlocks, multi- padlock hasps (refer Figure 1) and danger tags (refer Figure 2)
+- lock-out all isolation points, using padlocks, multi- padlock hasps and danger tags

 Test that the isolation is effective by ‘trying’ to reactivate the plant without exposing the tester or others to risk.
 Failure to reactivate the plant means that the isolation procedure is effective and that all stored energies have dissipated.